Tasbeeh-Zakaria/policy-as-code/README.md

 ## Real-World Risk

 Without automated guardrails, cloud and container environments can drift from security baselines.
-Misconfigured Kubernetes deployments, untagged Azure resources or AWS accounts without MFA can lead to **compliance failures, security breaches, and costly incidents**.
+Misconfigured Kubernetes deployments, untagged Azure resources or AWS accounts without MFA can lead to **compliance failures, security breaches and costly incidents**.
 This lab demonstrates how to **shift left**—preventing violations before they reach production.

 ---